 Let’s talk about liquid.
 All you need is enough to barely cover the potatoes.
 Fish stock is best, actually amazing.
 But even water is just fine.

 Bring the chowder to a boil; reduce to a simmer and cook until the potatoes and vegetables are fork-tender and the liquid has reduced.
 Add a bit of milk or cream and heat over low heat until steamy, but definitely not simmering.
 It will curdle the milk.

 Add the cod or white fish to the pot and cook for about 5 minutes.
 Or until cooked through.

 Chowder anyone?
 Be sure to add that crusty bread!

 The word chowder is believed to derive from the French “chaudiere”.
-Translated, it loosely means a pot used to cook heat water, soups, and stews.
+Translated, it loosely means a pot used to cook soups and stews.

 There are many varieties of chowder, as you well know.
 Here are some of our favorites.

 - Instant Pot Corn Chowder